-We thought you might like to know more about the types of health conditions our Physiotherapists can assess, diagnose and treat in the NDIS community around Australia.
+We thought you might like to know more about the types of health conditions our NDIS physiotherapy providers can assess, diagnose and treat in the NDIS community around Australia.

 While our team of Physios work with people living with a wide range of conditions, by using some examples we hope to give you a better understanding of how we could help you or your loved one.

 Below we’ve listed three different types of fairly common health conditions, along with information about how our Physios will go about treating them, to improve movement and function, treat and reduce pain, and make everyday tasks easier.

 Please remember this is a guide only — the exact support we provide to a person living with disability will always depend on the goals they want to achieve, and their personal circumstances.

 1) Anxiety disorders

 Anxiety disorders are the most common group of mental health conditions in Australia, affecting 1 in 4 Australians at some stage in their life, according to Healthdirect Australia.